-- The ARC does not intend to place restrictions on the types of publications that can be included in an institutional repository.
-The Administering Institution should assist researchers to identify and to capture appropriate information. - In line with ARC Funding Rules, any material published in respect of an ARC-funded research activity must include acknowledgement of the ARC's funding, including the grant identification number.
-Similarly, it is expected that any material published in respect of an ARC-funded research activity will be included in the institutional repository. - Researchers should ensure that all publications are listed in the Final Report for each grant.
+- The Policy does not place restrictions on the types of publications that can be included in an institutional repository.
+The Administering Institution should assist researchers to identify and to capture appropriate information. - In line with ARC Funding Rules, any material published in respect of an ARC-funded research activity must include acknowledgement of the ARC's funding, including the ARC Project ID.
+Similarly, it is expected that any material published in respect of an ARC-funded research activity will be included in the institutional repository. - Researchers should ensure that all publications are listed in the Final Report for each Project.
 If a publication cannot be included in the institutional repository, a justification for its non-inclusion must be provided in the Final Report.